TheJacksonLaboratory/PDX-melanoma-integrated-analysis/README.md

 PDX melanoma 10x Visium Spatial Gene Expression integrated analysis

-This repository contains source code and analysis notebooks for interated analysis of samples from WM4237 and WM4007 PDX models collected in a longitudinal experimental setup.
+This repository contains source code libraries used in the jupyter notebooks for interated analysis of Visium spatial transcriptomics samples.
+Directory "lib" contains generic library of function developed for the analysis and visualization.

+Each notebook is organized as a module, listed below:

 Module "Merging samples":
 + [x] Load AnnData objects